How to Sell an Estate Coin Collection & Keep Your Sanity

 - Selling coins online through an auction

-Regardless of which method you ultimately choose to sell the collection, do your best to learn about the coins beforehand, including identifying low mintage coins and estimating values.
-Organize the coins by type and year, research reputable dealers or auction houses and consider which is most important to you: realizing the highest potential price for the coins (net of fees) or expediting the process, while still realizing competitive prices.
+Regardless of which method you ultimately choose to sell an estate coin collection, do your best to learn about the coins beforehand, including identifying low mintage coins and estimating values.
+Organize the coins by type and year, research reputable dealers or auction houses and consider which is most important to you; realizing the highest potential price for the coins (net of fees) or expediting the process, while still realizing competitive prices.